In this life (so far), I have had a variety of experiences. That knowledge has been both professional and personal. I write from that basis.

 - The edge sander is for areas that the larger orbitals won't reach.
 Chances are you'll need to use this sander regardless of which of the other two you use.
 A professional edge sander will cover more area than a workshop sander and make the job faster and easier.
 This will not reach into corners very well, though.

-It has its draw-backs.
-It will take a large amount of surface off in a very short time.
+It has its drawbacks.
+It will take a large amount of surface off in a very short amount of time.
 For this reason, it's a risky tool to use as it's very easy to gouge the floor and leave grooves in the wood.
+Those grooves will be even harder to deal with, later, than the reason for sanding in the first place.
+Also, it will NOT get into corners.

 With this type of tool, technique is virtually everything.